 Find out about the Federation’s project to assess the impact of the Government’s welfare reforms on housing associations and tenants.

-This research provides evidence for the concerns we and our members have been voicing since the changes were first proposed.
+As can be seen in the statistics above, this research provides evidence for the concerns we and our members have been voicing since the changes were first proposed.
 Armed with this information, we will be able to make a stronger case in our lobbying and public affairs work, highlighting the key issues in implementing the policy, and to influence future government thinking.